rlucente-se-jboss/jbds-via-html5/README.md

     oc logout

 ## Configure Guacamole Users
-Browse the the guacamole application.
+Browse to the guacamole application.
 On the CDK, the URL is [holy-guacamole.192.168.99.100.nip.io/guacamole](holy-guacamole.192.168.99.100.nip.io/guacamole).
 Make sure that the URL is appropriate for your environment.
 The login page for guacamole will appear.
 Use the default username and